 Explore (and ride) Splash Mountain

 You may have noticed that Splash Mountain was left off the above list of E-tickets.
-That’s not because it isn’t worth your time, on the contrary, this is my favorite version.
+That’s not because it isn’t worth your time, on the contrary, this is a great version of a ride that doesn’t exist stateside anymore.
 Instead, this is typically the only attraction in the park that utilizes a single-rider line.
 We absolutely recommend going that route here unless the standby time is under 30 minutes.
 Single-rider will save you a significant amount of time and, while we all love to hang out with the group we came with, it’s a great experience to ride Splash Mountain with a group that is likely from a different country than you.
+There’s a chance that the single rider line isn’t open, if that’s the case then push this a little earlier in the day depending on how hot it is.

 After the ride, explore the mini-land around Splash Mountain.
 Grandma Sara’s Kitchen sits right beside Splash Mountain and has some excellent details on the inside and out.
 This wouldn’t be a bad spot for lunch (we’ll get to that in the next step) but if nothing else, take a look around the area.
 There is a little path that runs down from Splash Mountain to the river.
 Everything here feels far more accessible than most areas in the U.S. castle parks, that path is a prime example of it.